fanghuixing/fanghuixing.github.com/index.md

 ***

 ###Publications:
+*   Huixing Fang, Huibiao Zhu, Jianqi Shi: An Object-Oriented Language for Modeling of Hybrid Systems.
+(Accepted by HASE 2015, <a href="assets/files/ApricotApricot.pdf"> PDF </a>)

 *    Alexandre David, Huixing Fang, Kim G. Larsen, and Zhengkui Zhang: Verification and Performance Evaluation of Timed Game Strategies.
 FORMATS 2014